yuzono/anime-extensions/src/en/hanime/docs/API.md

  * Decrypt an AES-128-CBC encrypted video segment.
  *
  * @param encryptedData The encrypted segment data
- * @param key The 16-byte AES key fetched from sign.bin
+ * @param key The 16-byte AES key obtained from the M3U8 #EXT-X-KEY URI
  * @param segmentIndex The segment sequence number (used to generate IV)
  * @return Decrypted segment data
  */